chiptopher/guet/README.md

 # guet
 > enable contribution tracking when pair programming with guet

 Pair programming is integral part of many software development lifecycles.
 When pairing, you may want to track each committer's contributions.
-Using **guet** enables that functionality changing the normal git workflow.
+Using **guet** enables that functionality without changing the normal git workflow.

 [![Actions Status](https://github.com/chiptopher/guet/workflows/guetci/badge.svg)](https://github.com/chiptopher/guet/workflows/guetci/badge.svg)